carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

-If you would **really** like to keep up to date on **everything** that is happening, The Carpentries maintains a variety of [mailing lists on TopicBox](https://carpentries.topicbox.com) and over 100 [Slack channels](https://carpentries.org/connect/#slack), including spaces dedicated to discussion of particular curricula, connecting local and regional groups, and job opportunites.
+If you would **really** like to keep up to date on **everything** that is happening, The Carpentries maintains a variety of [mailing lists on TopicBox](https://carpentries.topicbox.com) and over 100 [Slack channels](https://carpentries.org/connect/#slack), including spaces dedicated to discussion of particular curricula, connecting local and regional groups, and job opportunities.

 > ## Subscribe!
 (5 minutes)
 > That's a lot of communication channels!
 You don't need to subscribe to everything.
 The list below summarizes